 You do not need a formal science background to participate in or even substantially contribute to scientific efforts.

-For example, in the 19th century, the Audubon Society engaged in early citizen science by having volunteers document the number of times they saw particular species of birds to document large-scale immigration patterns.
+For example, in the 19th century, the Audubon Society engaged in early citizen science by having volunteers count how often they saw particular bird species to document large-scale immigration patterns.
 This is a perfect example of how one person and a small effort can shape an entire science when enough people get involved.

 How can I get involved locally?

 Friends of the Rouge is a nonprofit organization that raises awareness about the need to clean and maintain the Rouge River.
-The organization does projects to contribute to the actual restoration of the river, but additionally does data collection, advocacy and education, providing different kinds of opportunities for those aspiring to be involved.
+The organization conducts projects to support the actual restoration of the river and also collects data, advocates and educates, providing different opportunities for those aspiring to be involved.

-Plymouth Pollinators is a nonprofit that aims to increase pollinator habitat in our community.
+Plymouth Pollinators is a nonprofit dedicated to increasing pollinator habitat in our community.
 Not only is education and awareness a large part of what they do, but community beautification and planting more native plants in gardens give eager learners a chance to do community work and connect with people.

 Increased urban development, pesticide use, and climate change are among the reasons their mission has become so important.
 Any citizen’s private garden can serve as an official “pollination station”—a habitat for eager or weary pollinators.